wp-plugins/bmlt-tabbed-ui/readme.txt

 <a href="http://orlandona.org/meetings/">Go to this Web page to get an idea of how this works.</a>

 == Changelog ==

+= 5.2 =

+* Update - Added latest version of select2 javascript library.
+This should fix conflict with All-in-One Event Calendar plugin.

+* Fix - Cleaned up css on dropdowns.

 = 5.1.5 =